Glotera/glotera-public/README.md

 ## 🚀 How to Use
-### 🔤 Input Translation
+### 🔤 Inline Translation
 - After entering content in any input field, specify the target language (100+), and it will automatically translate and replace the original text.
 - Supports the following triggering methods:
   - Type @language code or #language code (e.g., @en or #ja), then double-click the spacebar to initiate the translation.
-  - Pressing the enter key directly after inputting will automatically translate and send (this only works in chat software clients; you can disable this feature in the settings if not desired).
+  - Pressing the enter key directly after inputting will automatically translate and send (this only works in chat software clients; you can disable this feature in the settings if not desired in Settings -> Favorite Settings -> With Trigger).
   - Use the mouse or Cmd+A to select all input content, then click "Translate to" in the pop-up menu or any other language you wish to translate to.

-### 📄 Reading Translation
+### 📄 Selection Translation
 - In non-input areas such as web pages, selecting any text will pop up a translation overlay that quickly displays the corresponding language content.
+- **Enhanced Reading Features:**
+  - **Phrase Explanations**: Key terms and idioms are automatically explained
+  - **Cultural Context**: Background information is provided for culturally significant content
+  - **Follow-up Question**:
+    > Available for Pro/Max users only
+    1. After receiving a translation, click the chat icon on the upper right corner
+    2. Type your question about any part of the translation
+    3. Get detailed, contextual answers to deepen your understanding
+    4. Continue the conversation to explore related topics

 ### 🤖 Translation Copilot for chat

 > Available for Pro/Max users only

-Translation Copilot is Glotera's automatic translation assistant designed for WhatsApp chat scenarios.
+Translation Copilot is Glotera's automatic translation assistant designed for IM chat scenarios.
 It eliminates the need to manually enter trigger commands like @en or #ja, making cross-language communication effortless.

 #### How to Enable Translation Copilot